discernus/research/1c_ecf_emotional_climate/ecf_v10.md

       Use the scoring calibration guidelines defined for the `enmity` and `amity` dimensions and focus only on these two dimensions.

   sequential_resource_attitudes:
-    description: "Focused analysis of Resource Attitudes axis dimensions (Envy, Compersion)"
+    description: "Focused analysis of Resource Attitudes axis dimensions (Envy, Mudita)"
     analysis_prompt: |
       You are an expert analyst of emotional climate and psychological atmosphere in political discourse, grounded in affective psychology, political psychology, and communication theory.
-Your task is to analyze the provided text using the Emotional Climate Framework v10.0.
+Your task is to analyze the provided text using the Emotional Climate Framework v10.1.

       DIMENSIONAL ANALYSIS: Focus exclusively on the Resource Attitudes axis dimensions.

       **ENVY**: Look for resentment language, grievance framing, zero-sum thinking.
-      **COMPERSION**: Look for celebration language, merit recognition, supportive framing.
+      **MUDITA**: Look for celebration language, merit recognition, supportive framing.

       **SALIENCE ASSESSMENT**:
       Salience measures rhetorical prominence, not intensity.
 Consider: